-Financial liabilities are designated as either: fair value through profit or loss; or amortized cost.
+Financial liabilities are designated as either: FVTPL; or amortized cost.
 All financial liabilities are classified and subsequently measured at amortized cost except for financial liabilities at FVTPL.
 The classification determines the method by which the financial liabilities are carried on the consolidated statement of financial position subsequent to inception and how changes in value are recorded.